rrd108/moto-simple/README.md

 # motopress-hotel-booking simplepay

+This steps are not needed since 2022-10.
+Just install the wc-simple plugin.

 If you update the hotel booking plugin there is a good chance that you have to do this again manually use `wp-content/plugins/motopress-hotel-booking/includes` as base directory

 1. Copy all files from this repo